StickyTheStick12/TrainSim/readme.md

 As the system integrates real-time data from Trafikverket, deleting data poses challenges.
 Instead of removing trains, the system marks them for deletion.
 During subsequent queries to Trafikverket, it cross-references the marked data with new data.
 If absent, the system removes them; otherwise, it retains them for future considerations.
 This approach maintains consistency in data handling and prevents unexpected inconsistencies.

 ## Description of the Attack Scenario and Steps to Reproduce the Attack
-The attack relies on the assumption that the attacker possesses knowledge of how the packages are constructed.
-It is essential to know the Modbus register size, given the utilization of a flag bit to indicate when a write operation has occurred.
-Furthermore, the understanding of the data's meaning, the application of HMAC-SHA256, and the existence of a 2-byte nonce within the packet must also be known.
+The attack scenario hinges on the presumption that the attacker possesses a deep understanding of how the packages are constructed.
+Crucial knowledge includes the Modbus register size, the use of a flag bit to indicate write operations, comprehension of data semantics, the application of HMAC-SHA256, and the presence of a 2-byte nonce within the packet.

-Executing the attack requires acting as a proxy between the SCADA server and the switch.
-If the simulation is accessible over the internet with open ports, ARP poisoning is employed to reroute the packets to the attacker.
-In a local environment, such as in our case where the entire simulation runs on the same host, it is presupposed that there is an existing means of accessing the machine—essentially a backdoor or some method for gaining access to the machine and editing the simulation files or use some form of iptables rules.
+Execution of the attack mandates positioning oneself as a proxy between the SCADA server and the switch.
+If the simulation is exposed to the internet with open ports, ARP poisoning redirects packets to the attacker.
+In a local environment, such as our case where the entire simulation resides on the same host, it is assumed there exists a pre-existing means of accessing the machine—a potential backdoor or a method for gaining access to the machine and manipulating simulation files or implementing iptables rules.

-To initiate the attack, start by establishing a connection to the machine through the pre-existing backdoor, which, in our scenario, was an open SSH port.
-Assuming prior enumeration and possession of login credentials, we gain full control over the machine, enabling us to edit various components.
-Notably, `arrival.json` and `departure.json` are safeguarded with HMAC, making alterations trigger program termination.
-However, the usercredentials.json file lacks protection, allowing changes to the password, username, thus gives us access to the web HMI for data manipulation.
+To initiate the attack, commence by establishing a connection to the machine through the existing backdoor, in our scenario, an open SSH port.
+With prior enumeration and possession of login credentials, full control over the machine is attained, allowing for the editing of various components.
+Notably, while `arrival.json` and `departure.json` are shielded with HMAC, which triggers program termination upon alterations, the usercredentials.json file lacks protection.
+This vulnerability enables changes to the password and username, granting access to the web HMI for data manipulation.

-Instead of focusing on modifying these JSON files, we execute the bash script `attack.sh`, designed to overwrite the port numbers in the `switch.py` file.
-Subsequently, a tailored attack script is created.
+Rather than concentrating on modifying these JSON files, the execution of the `attack.sh` bash script takes precedence.
+This script is designed to overwrite port numbers in the `switch.py` file.
+Subsequently, a customized attack script is crafted.
 This script establishes a TCP socket for the SCADA server to connect to and a TCP client to connect to the switch.
 Active participation in the Diffie-Hellman key exchange ensues, generating two distinct keys—one for the SCADA server and another for the switch.
-This is followed by creating a Modbus client to connect to the simulation and establishing a Modbus server for the switch to connect to.
+Following this, a Modbus client connects to the simulation, and a Modbus server establishes a connection for the switch.

-To ensure smooth transmission and maintain the illusion of direct communication between the SCADA server and the PLC, it's crucial to forward or, at the very least, acknowledge the packages sent by the SCADA server to the switch.
-This acknowledgment is vital for the SCADA server to perceive ongoing communication with the PLC.
-Several options are available for achieving this, ranging from dropping a package, modifying its content, to generating entirely new packages to send to the switch—all while acknowledging that the SCADA package has been received.
+For seamless transmission and the maintenance of the illusion of direct communication between the SCADA server and the PLC, acknowledging or forwarding the packages sent by the SCADA server to the switch is crucial.
+The acknowledgment is vital for the SCADA server to perceive ongoing communication with the PLC.
+Various methods are available, including dropping a package, modifying its content, generating entirely new packages to send to the switch—all while acknowledging that the SCADA package has been received.
 Another approach involves directly forwarding the payload to the switch, creating a more transparent man-in-the-middle attack that subtly alters specific packages, making detection more challenging.

-It's essential to highlight that a response to the SCADA server with the switch status is mandatory, achieved either by utilizing a local cache or querying the switch when we receive a request from the hmi.
-Merely sending any response without considering the actual switch status isn't recommended from a realistic standpoint.
-This precaution is necessary due to the earlier point that, in most cases, a real life train won't actively query the switch for its status.
-Otherwise we could change that data too because that is the actual data the simulation uses for the trains.
+It is imperative to emphasize the necessity of responding to the SCADA server with the switch status, achieved through a local cache or querying the switch when receiving a request from the HMI.
+Sending any response without considering the actual switch status is not recommended from a realistic standpoint, as real-life trains typically won't actively query the switch for their status.
+This precaution is necessary to maintain the integrity of the simulation's realism and avoid unintended consequences on the simulated railway operations.

 ## Key Rotation and Secure Communication
 To enhance security measures, the simulation implements key rotation alongside robust cryptographic techniques for secure communication.
 Key aspects include:

 ### Key Rotation for Authentication